-Saunas and steam rooms get incredibly hot – up to 195°F.1 Add steam to the heat (some saunas also get steamy), and, over time, the scorching temperatures and high humidity can soften and break down the adhesive that sticks your extensions to your natural lashes.
+Did you know saunas get incredibly hot – up to 195°F?1 Add steam to the heat (some saunas also get steamy), and, over time, the scorching temperatures and high humidity can soften and break down the adhesive that sticks your extensions to your natural lashes.

-For everyone who thinks soothing heat is worth a weaker extension hold, here are my top 3 tips for limiting the damage while you’re in the sauna or steam room:
+For everyone who thinks soothing heat is worth a weaker extension hold, here are my top 4 tips for limiting the damage while you’re in the sauna or steam room:

-Tip #1: Stick to Short, Infrequent Sessions
+Tip #2: Stick to Short, Infrequent Sessions

 Limit your time in the humidity and heat and their negative effects on your extensions by indulging in sauna and steam room sessions only once in a while.
 Plus, keep your sessions to 5 minutes or shorter.

-Tip #2: Wear Lash Extension Sealer
+Tip #3: Wear Lash Extension Sealer

 Protect your extensions by applying a lash extension sealer before you use the sauna or steam room.

 Simply swipe on a coat of the sealer daily to protect against threats like steam and sweat, so your extensions stay put for longer.
 My top picks are Blink Black Diamond Sealant and BL Crystal Drop Eyelash Coating Sealant.